ubgk/contact_agent/README.md

 ## Usage
 The contact filter is integrated into the *spines* provided in this project.
 You should either run `bullet_spine` for simulation or `pi3hat_spine` on the real robot.
 Please refer to the [official documentation](https://upkie.github.io/upkie/spines.html) for more details on *spines* and *agents*.

+You may wish to use a joystick 🕹️ to command the robot (Linux only).

 ## TLDR
 We provide a convenvience Make recipe to launch simulated environments: